Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 ### ID

-The identification number from the source of information.
+The identification numbers from sources of information.

+It has the following children elements:

+- #### Primary

+  The source of information used for the metadata.
+The can only be **one** element of this type.

+  The `source` attribute is required and has to be one of the following:

+    - Comic Vine
+    - Grand Comics Database
+    - Metron
+    - League of Comic Geeks

+- #### Alternative

+  The id for the issue from another source of information that can be used for linking.
+There can be multiple numbers of this sub-element.

   The `source` attribute is required and has to be one of the following:

     - Comic Vine
     - Grand Comics Database
     - Metron
     - League of Comic Geeks

 ### Publisher

 A person or organization responsible for publishing, releasing, or issuing a book.
 It can also have an `id` attribute that can be used to add the identification number from the source of information.

 ### Series

 Contains information about the series the book is part of.
 It can have a `lang` attribute which is defined as a 2-letter language code (ISO 639-3).

 It also has the following children elements:

 - #### Name

   The name of the series.

   The `Name` element can also have an `id` attribute that can be used to add the identification number from the source of information.

 - #### SortName

   The name of the series that should be used for sorting purposes.
 Normally this is the same as the `Name` element, but without any leading articles like ***the***.

 - #### Volume

   Volume containing the book.
 Volume is a notion that is specific to US Comics, where the same series can have multiple volumes.

   Volumes can be referenced by number (1, 2, 3…) or by year (2018, 2020…).

 - #### Format

   The type of series.
 It must be one of the following values:

     - Annual
     - Graphic Novel